akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 By default, this filter is empty meaning that all products will be exported regardless of the family they belong to, products without families will also be exported.

 ### Add a family
-If you want to export products belonging to specific families, click on the drop down list and click on the families to add in the field.
+If you want to export products belonging to specific families, click on the drop down list and click on the families you want to add in the field.

 ![Add a family](../img/Exports_EditFamilyManagement.png)

 ### Remove a family
-Click on the cross nearby the family label to remove it from the field.
-Products belonging to this family will not be exported anymore.
+Click on the cross next to the family label to remove it from the field.
+Products belonging to this family will no longer be exported.

-### Filter on products’ statuses
+### Filter on product status

-You can also filter on the status of your products, three options available:
+You can also filter on the status of your products, three options are available:
-- `All`: to export all products whatever their status is
+- `All`: to export all products regardless of their status
 - `Enabled` (default option): to only export enabled products
-- `Disabled`: to only export enabled products
+- `Disabled`: to only export disabled products

 ### Use the completeness filter for product export

-The following drop down enables you to filter on completeness of selected locales.
+The following drop-down enables you to filter on the completeness of selected locales.
 Four options on completeness are proposed:
-- `No condition on completeness`: all products will be exported whatever their completeness is.
+- `No condition on completeness`: all products will be exported regardless of their completeness.
-- `Complete on at least one selected locale` (default option): products must be complete on at least one locale
+- `Complete on at least one selected locale` (default option): products must be complete in at least one locale
 - `Complete on all selected locales`: products must be complete on all locales (if you have selected more than one locale).
 - `Not complete on all selected locales`: products must not be complete on all locales (if you have selected